-The Melbourne Ageing Research Collaboration (MARC) aims to improve the lives of older people through the rapid translation of research into policy and practice to influence practice and systemic change.
+The Melbourne Ageing Research Collaboration (MARC) aims to improve the lives of older people through the rapid translation of research into policy and practice to influence systemic change.
 MARC is a unique consortium of partners, bringing together health and aged care services, universities, research and advocacy organisations, and the broader community.

 Our focus is on addressing issues of importance to older people, their carers, health professionals and the wider community, including preventing falls, improving dementia care, promoting healthy ageing and independence and improving the experience for older people at the end of their life.

 Our Partners and Supporters

 MARC is led by the National Ageing Research Institute (NARI) and consists of Alzheimer’s Australia Victoria, Austin Health, Melbourne Primary Care Network, Mercy Health, Northern Health, Royal Melbourne Hospital, St Vincent’s Health, University of Melbourne, and Western Health.

 Ageing is often viewed negatively and as a low priority in health care, policy and government.
 Efforts to address the challenges of an ageing population have been done haphazardly and inefficiently, in isolation or in competition and with duplication of effort.
 It has been widely acknowledged that current systems are not designed to provide optimal support for older people.

 Working as a strategic partnership, we are combining resources and expertise to influence policy and practice in Victoria and beyond for the benefit of older people.